HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/hack-agenda.md

 Track introductions

-* Intro to Måledata API FHIR API interface
+* Intro to Måledata FHIR API interface
 * Intro to OKT API (Oversikt over kommunale tjenester API) and approaches for making FHIR API from existing services
 * Intro to terminology API and demo of nordic terminology server
 * Write and publish documentation of FHIR API's by publishing a FHIR IG